 Are you noticing that your laptop is overheating just in short usage lately?
 Well, there exists a plethora of reasons due to which your laptop is overheating.
 But irrespective of all the reasons, one thing that you should not ignore is the significant damage it can cause to so many of your laptop components.

-Not just one, overheating of the laptop can significantly affect the peripherals and functionality of it.
+Not just one, overheating of the laptop can significantly affect its peripherals and functionality.
 But before moving forward, one common question that everyone has is:

 How Hot Is Too Hot for A Laptop?

 Usually, a system gets heat up because of the overload it faces while functioning.
-But if you are looking for a laptop’s optimal temperature range, let me tell you that the average temperature range of a computer lies around 140°F, equivalent to approximately 55°C.
+But if you are looking for a laptop’s optimal temperature range, let me tell you that the average temperature range lies around 140°F, equivalent to approximately 55°C.

 However, this optimal temperature range can vary depending on where you are working on your laptop and extreme weather conditions.

 When already seated in the hot outside, even the slightest overheating can directly affect your laptop.
-Taking preventive measures in such a case is a healthy habit while working on a laptop in the sun, like using an umbrella for shadow.
+Therefore, taking preventive measures in such a case is a healthy habit while working on a laptop in the sun, like using an umbrella for shadow.

 Then if you are sitting in an airconditioned room, temperature up to 60°C or 160°F is not at all going to harm your laptop.
-As your computer’s surroundings will be cool, it will try to reduce your laptop’s heat emission.
+On the contrary, as your computer’s surroundings will be cool, it will try to reduce your laptop’s heat emission.
 Thus, make sure to sit in an air-conditioned room while working with a laptop on hot days.

 Usually, try not to overload your laptop with instructions and maintain its temperature below 55°C, as it is the standard and optimal temperature of a notebook.
 But in some situations, your computer might overheat to up to 70°C as soon as the load increases.